 Description

-Cottage, formerly a farmhouse.
-Early or mid C16 with major C16 and C17 improvements; reduced in size in the C19, currently undergoing modernisation (1986).
-Plastered cob on stone rubble footings; stone rubble stack with a granite ashlar chimney shaft; thatch roof.
-Plan and development: originally a 3-room-and-through-passage plan house built across the hillslope facing south-south-east, say south.
-It is now a 2-room plan cottage comprising the small and unheated former inner room at the left (west) end and the former hall with a newel turret projecting to rear at the upper end of the hall and a large right gable end stack.
-In fact this was formerly an axial stack backing onto the through-passage, but passage and service end room have been demolished.
-Since no internal inspection was available at the time of this survey it is not possible to outline in detail the early development of the house.
-Nevertheless it seems very likely that the original house was open to the roof from end to end, divided by low partitions and heated by an open hearth fire.
-The inner room chamber was probably built in the mid C16 and jettied into the open hall.
-Hall fireplace probably inserted in the late C16 and hall probably floored in the early or mid C17.
-Now 2 storeys.
-Exterior: irregular 2-window front of late C19-early C20 casements with glazing bars, the first floor ones rising a little into the eaves.
-The doorway is in the right end (from the side of the former passage) and now contains a C19 door.
-The granite ashlar back of the hall stack includes a ledge for the former passage chamber joists.
-Roof is gable-ended.
-Good interior from what little that could be seen since no proper internal inspection was available at the time of this survey.
-The upper end of the hall is a stone rubble crosswall and above the large inner room joists jetty into the hall and have curved ends.
-The fireplace is large and built of granite ashlar.
-The newel stair has granite steps.
-The hall is quite small and therefore there is no crossbeam, only a series of axial oak joists.
-The roof is thought to be the original since a side-pegged jointed cruck truss shows in the right gable end.
+A cottage, formerly a farmhouse, dating to the early or mid 16th century, with significant alterations in the 16th and 17th centuries.
+The building was reduced in size during the 19th century and is currently undergoing modernization.
+It is constructed of plastered cob on stone rubble footings, with a stone rubble stack featuring a granite ashlar chimney shaft and a thatched roof.
+Originally, the house was a 3-room-and-through-passage plan, built across a hillslope facing south-south-east.
+Today it is a 2-room plan cottage comprising the small, unheated former inner room on the west end, and the former hall with a newel turret projecting to the rear and a large right gable end stack.
+The axial stack originally backed onto the through-passage, but the passage and service end room have been demolished.
+The original house likely had an open roof, divided by low partitions and heated by an open hearth.
+The inner room chamber was probably built in the mid 16th century and jettied into the open hall.
+A hall fireplace was inserted in the late 16th century, and the hall was probably floored in the early or mid 17th century.
+The exterior features a 2-window front with late 19th-early 20th century casement windows with glazing bars.
+The doorway, located on the right end (from the former passage side), now has a 19th-century door.
+The granite ashlar back of the hall stack incorporates a ledge for the former passage chamber joists.
+The roof is gable-ended.
+Interior features include stone rubble crosswalls in the upper end of the hall, and joists that jetty into the hall above the large inner room.
+The fireplace is built of granite ashlar.
+A newel stair has granite steps, and the hall contains a series of axial oak joists; a side-pegged jointed cruck truss is visible in the right gable end, suggesting the roof is original.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.